+ What we are Dealing With? With the Most Demanding: Everyday Life.

 Courtesy Dandolo | Venice

-+ Wood Goes Funky | New York
++ Wood goes funky | New York

 Furniture Edition 90° was chosen by a global brand for the redesign of its lounges and work areas at its headquarters.
 The first criterion for choice was an architecture with permeability to art, modularity as well as sustainability.
 90° is based on contemporary art and represents the transfer of a painted portrait of a man onto a furniture system.
 Furthermore, the concept should convey a clear identity and enable a strong, flexible brand presence through its high recognition value.